Considering LASIK Eye Surgery – My Story

 5. Best Questions To Ask in Your Consultation

 A lot of questions will come up during your consultation.
-Here are a few talking points you might want to mention:
+Best to ask questions about LASIK surgery risks to ease any concerns up-front.
+Here are a few talking points you might want to mention to the eye doctor:

 - How long does it take to recover after the surgery?

 - What are the possible side-effects?

 - Will I experience pain post-surgery and how long will it last?

 - What kind of vision can I expect a few days/weeks/months after the surgery?